yutotakano/exam-shtocker/README.md

 ```
 1. Ask for EASE credentials and API token for BI File Collection
 2. Log in to exampapers.ed.ac.uk
-3. For each page in the search result of "INFR", for each exam in that page:
+3. Use the DSpace API (the system that exampapers use) to request a page (100)
+   of exams in the School of Informatics, with a PDF copy available.
+For each
+   exam:
   a.
 Download the exam PDF temporarily
   b.
 Calculate the file hash of the downloaded exam paper
   c.
+Check if it's in a known-bad-list
-On BI, find the category corresponding to the INFR code
+  d.
+On BI, find the category corresponding to the EUCLID code.
+Ignore or error
+     if the code isn't tracked on BI
   d.
 Download every exam PDF on BI within that category
   e.
 Calculate the hash for each exam PDF on BI in that category
   f.
 If no hash matches: